-When you apply to us and register with us, we use the personal information you gave us.
+When you apply to us and register, we use the personal information you gave us.
 We explain how we do this in the Data Protection Information for Students.
-We explain where we may pass personal information to third parties.
+We set out where we may pass personal information to third parties.

 We use the information we hold to process your registration, keep in touch with you and provide services and facilities.
-It is important it is correct.
+It is essential it is correct.
 You need to keep your personal information up to date.
 You can do this by telling us of any changes or errors.
-You must notify us promptly if you change your name, the country you are resident, or your contact details.
+You must notify us promptly if you change your name, your resident country, or your contact details.

 On the student portal, we explain how you may change your personal information.
 Before updating our records, we may ask you to provide evidence of the change.

 Christ Church Students’ Union is a Charity.
-It is independent of the University.
+It is independent of the University and provides support and representation across all our campuses.
 Students run it for the benefit of all student members.
-It provides support and representation across all our campuses.

 If you would like to tell us about a disability, you can use the email address email@example.com to contact us.

-Disability advice and guidance is available from Student Support Health and Wellbeing.
+Disability advice and guidance are available from Student Wellbeing.

-If you change your mind about joining us after you accepted an offer on a course, you can cancel the place within 14 days.
+If you change your mind about joining us after accepting an offer on a course, you can cancel the place within 14 days.
 This cancellation period ends 14 days after the day on which you accepted our offer.

 You have this right to cancel under the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013.

-You need to inform us of your decision to cancel the offer of a place.
-To meet the cancellation deadline, all you need to do is to let us know before the cancellation period ends.
+You need to tell us of your decision to cancel the offer of a place.
+All you need to do is tell us before the cancellation period ends.
 You can do this in several ways: